aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Sets the shape anchor placeholder.
+Sets the type of the shape anchor placeholder.

 See [ShapeAnchorType](../../com.aspose.cells/shapeanchortype).